Teddy Tucker: Salvage and wreck hunting

 To hunt for shipwrecks Teddy adopted a low-tech method called 'towing'.
 Two divers would be pulled on lines 100 feet behind the boat.
 If they saw anything that looked like ship's ballast, a scrub mark or anything man-made, they would drop down for a closer look.

 Search technologies such as the magnetometer and the side scan sonar were unreliable due to the magnetic anomalies around Bermuda and the difficulty of navigating with them through the labrynth of shallow coral heads.
 In a bid to cover more gound, Teddy moved the search into the air.
 His first attempt was with the seaplane of his friend, Colin Plant, however the speed over a site and surface disturbance of low altitude flying made identification of submerged shapes near impossible.
 For more control over a site, Teddy bought a weather balloon to launch from his boat with a plywood boswains chair suspended under it.
 Its first passenger was Teddy's wife Edna Tucker.
 The balloon proved to be an effective means of spotting wrecks in the shallows of the reef platform.

 Teddy and his crew went out onto the platform at every opportunity searching for or excavating wrecks from dawn to dusk.
 Over his career, Teddy found over 125 shipwrecks representing four centuries of ocean travel.

 Marine Archaeology

 In 1955, Teddy invited Mendel Peterson, Chairman of the Department of Armed Forces History at the Smithsonian Institution to examine the wreck of the San Antonio.
-This was the beginning of an eleven year partnership and life long friendship and led to the development of marine archaeology as we know it today.
+This marked the beginning of an eleven-year partnership and lifelong friendship, which contributed significantly to the development of modern marine archaeology.

 They devised methods for estimating the structure and dimensions of a wreck, for obtaining and recording accurate position fixes underwater and for envisaging the wreck's historic context.
 Taken together this amounted to an enormous step forward in marine archaeology.
 The methodologies Teddy and Mendel pioneered form the basis of modern marine archaeology practices to this day.